 16 Since the concept of "catch-up" rule introduced in Virpal Singh Chauhan and Ajit Singh-I case (supra) and reiterated in Ajit Singh II and M.G.Badapanavar (supra) adversely affected the interests of the Scheduled Castes/Scheduled Tribes in the matter of seniority on promotion to the next higher grade, Clause 4-A of Article 16 was once again amended on 4.1.2002 with retrospective effect from 17.6.1995 by the Constitution 85th Amendment Act, 2001 and the benefit of consequential seniority was given in addition to the accelerated promotion to the roster point promotees.
-By way of the said Amendment in Clause 4-A for the words "in the matters of promotion to any class", the words "in matters of promotion, with consequential seniority, to any class" have been substituted.
+By way of the said Amendment in Clause 4-A for the words "in the matters of promotion to any class or classes of posts in the services under the State in favour of the Scheduled Castes and the Scheduled Tribes which, in the opinion of the State, are not adequately represented in the services under the State" to the words "in matters of promotion, with consequential seniority, to any class", the words "in matters of promotion, with consequential seniority, to any class" have been substituted.
 After the said Amendment, Clause 4-A of Article 16 now reads as follows:

-"16(4-A).
+"16.(4-A).
 Nothing in this article shall prevent the State from making any provision for reservation in matters of promotion, with consequential seniority, to any class or classes of posts in the services under the State in favour of the Scheduled Castes and the Scheduled Tribes which, in the opinion of the State, are not adequately represented in the services under the State."

-17 After the 85th Constitutional Amendment Act 2001 which got the assent of the President of India on 4.1.2002 and deemed to have come into force w.e.f 17.6.1995, a number of cases have been decided by this Tribunal, the High Court and the Apex Court itself.
+17 After the 85th Constitutional Amendment Act 2001 which got the assent of the President of India on 4.1.2002 and deemed to have came into force w.e.f 17.6.1995, a number of cases have been decided by this Tribunal, the High Court and the Apex Court itself.
 In the case of James Figarado, Chief Commercial Clerk (Retd), Southern Railway Vs. Union of India, represented by the Chairman Railway Board and others in OP 5490/01 and connected writ petitions decided on 11.2.2002 the Hon'ble High Court of Kerala considered the prayer of the petitioner to recast the seniority in different grades of Commercial Clerks in Palakkad Division, Southern Railway with retrospective effect by implementing the decision of the Supreme Court in Ajit Singh II (supra) and to refix their seniority and promotion accordingly with consequential benefits.
 The complaint of the petitioners was that while they were working as Commercial Clerks in the entry grade in the Palakkad Vision, their juniors who belonged to SC/ ST communities were promoted erroneously applying 40 point roster superseding their seniority.
 Following the judgment of the Apex Court in Ajit Singh's case